 The photographers recorded social realities and various elements of the sugar industry in the present, including the current state of factories, the life of immigrants and workers with the market changing so much, and also the story of how the sugar industry has become a part of the cultural heritage in the form of consumption and rituals.

 These photographs are then given four main contexts by the exhibition curators.
 One hundred and eighty of 300 photos are represented in the form of an index accompanied by text, allowing each photograph to tell a different and specific story.

 The first context shows the legacy of the sugar industry in the colonial era.
 It consist of photographs by Chaskielberg showing the remaining sugar factories in Suriname, places that once thrived and generated a lot of income and are now overgrown with weeds.
 The living situation of the descendants of sugar factory workers was documented by Delano.
 His pictures show descendants from Java, India, Africa and China: the four major population groups in Suriname.
-The second is about how sugar is handled.
-On one side, Tomaszewski shows how sugar materialized in rituals carried out by the Javanese before the production season.
-The annual festival has a parade and the sacrificing of bulls and cows for a good harvest.
+Photographer unknown, Mr. and Mrs. Pietermaat at dinner in the dining room of the manager’s residence of the Kalibagor sugar factory, Kalibagor, Java, ca. 1905.
+(Courtesy Tropenmuseum, Amsterdam)

 From de Keyzer’s work, viewers can see that on the other side of the world, sugar is a mere commodity, discussed in numbers at EU parliament meetings.